 When people speak in conversation, each person speaking assumes the other person can understand what they are saying.
 A hard of hearing person often can catch a lot of what is being said, but may not catch everything.
 This can cause misunderstanding.

 The more varied the social interactions are, the more challenging it can be to fill in the blanks.
 Over the years, I have moved around a lot and chatted with many different people.
 I’ve encountered individuals with accents and have worked in many jobs that required socialization, some with individuals who had challenges with speech.
 As a hard of hearing person, I tried to follow along the best I could, but was still not always catching everything.

 Being tired of people telling me I’m not paying attention when I was trying to, not understanding what is being spoken and not wanting to expose my hearing loss are what led me to start to use defense mechanisms.
 Using these mechanisms gave me a sense of control as I was feeling misunderstood.

 Some of the defense mechanisms I used include:

-Listening wasn’t always clear or easy, so I became very good at talking non-stop about whatever was on my mind.
-The most important part of the conversation is listening, but this is something that I was terrified to do because I had missed out on so many conversations.
+People would often blabber about topics.
+Sometimes I struggled to follow.
+So I also started to pick up on that habit at times.
+Listening wasn’t always clear or easy.
+I became very good at talking in these situations.
+The most important part of the conversation is listening.
+This is something that I was terrified to do because it was challenging to follow so many conversations.